Skip to Content

 Where to Stay in Qeqertarsuaq

 As already mentioned, at the moment, there is just one hotel in Qeqertarsuaq – Hotel Disko Island.
 It’s quite simple but the rooms are comfortable and clean.
-There are 21 double and 5 single rooms, with private or shared bathrooms.
-Also, they told me that it would be possible to add an extra bed and accommodate three people in a room as well.
+There are double single rooms, with private or shared bathrooms.
+They also have a few 1-2 bedroom apartments and a 3-bedroom house.

 In addition to hotel rooms, there are also hostel rooms that are run by the same owners.
 In summer, you can also book a stay in their Disko Mountain Lodge at the nearby Lyngmark glacier (it requires a 3hr hike).